 You can also combine the two approaches.
 For example, if your pension fund is worth £600,000 you could:

 - take 25% as tax-free cash, which is £150,000

-- use £200,000 to buy an annuity - giving you taxable income for the rest of your life depending on you (and if relevant) your partner's age, state of health and current interest rates
+- use £200,000 to buy an annuity – to give you taxable income for the rest of your life depending on you (and if relevant) your partner's age, state of health and current interest rates